 Trauma

-Long term help for trauma
+Long-term help for trauma

 Topics illustration alt

-In this topic
+Also in this topic

-Coping with the long term effects of traumatic experiences can be tough and exhausting, especially if you don’t know where to start, or haven’t found something that works just yet.
+Coping with the long-term effects of traumatic experiences can be tough and exhausting, especially if you don’t know where to start or haven’t found something that works just yet.

 There are a number of strategies that have been shown to work, though different things will work for different people.
 Try not to feel disheartened if something isn’t working for you - the courage to keep trying is what’s important.